longaccess/longaccess-client/docs/api_v1.md

 ## Uploads

 An *upload* is a temporary object used to upload archives.
 When an archive is to be uploaded, a POST call is made to /upload/ (see example 2 at the end of this document).
-API will return an *upload_id*, a TST (Amazon AWS temporary service token) and the expiration datetime of the TST.
+API will return an *upload_id*, a STS (Amazon AWS Secure Token Service) and the expiration datetime of the TST.

 The upload client will use the credentials to upload the archive (in chunks) to Amazon S3.

-When credentials are close to expiring (or if they expired), the client can do a PATCH call to /upload/:id/ changing the status to 'pending' (see example 3 at the end of this document).
-The API will return a new set of credentials.
+When credentials are close to expiring (or if they expired), the client can do a GET call to /upload/:id/ and get a new set of credentials.

 When the upload is complete, the client does a PATCH call to /upload/:id/ sending the archive checksum, the parts number and updating the status to 'uploaded'.